Roasting

 A good combination: roast a chicken at 425°F (220°C) until the thighs hit 160°F (71°C), then flip to broil for 2-3 minutes to finish crisping the skin.
 Keep a close eye on it because the line between golden and charred is about 30 seconds under a broiler.

-The reverse sear method
+How does the reverse sear method work?

 The reverse sear flips the traditional approach for thick cuts of meat (steaks, prime rib, pork chops over 1.5 inches thick):